Skip to content

 • local LLMs locally

-If you configure a remote LLM provider, Koharu sends only the text selected for translation to that provider.
+If you configure a remote LLM provider, Koharu sends only the OCR text selected for translation to that provider.

 Want the deep technical version?